trento-project/ansible/README.md

 ```

-Both trento-server and agent inventory and variables file can be combined to deploy both at the same ansible execution.
+Both trento_server and agent inventory and variables file can be combined to deploy both at the same ansible execution.

 Having an inventory file called `inventory.yml` and a vars file called `extra-vars.json`, you could run the playbook